j-sieben/ADC/DOC/how_it_works.md

 Other required options are not avaiable at all.
 As an example, it is impossible to change a page item from mandatory to optional using a Dynamic Action.
 The only workaround is to create to identical input items and show or hide one or the other.
 As a mandatory field must be validated and an optional field must not be validated for non-null values, this also has to be taken into account when processing the page.
 This all is very cumbersome and hard to achieve.

 This all leads to the best practice to try and avoid overly complex forms in APEX and, should this not be possible, avoid DA in favour of a specialized JavaScript file implementing the necessary logic in JavaScript.
+As an example, I have found a publicy available sample application consisting of around 10 Apex pages, accompanied by a JavaScript file with more than 15K lines of code.
+This for certain is not low code anymore.

 ## The approach of ADC
 Here, ADC steps in with a new approach.
 Rather than trying to control many DA on a page, all of them are replaced by a single DA, controlling a greater number of items in one go.
 Despite the DA approach of implementing logic outside the server in JavaScript, ADC implements the logic within the database, moving case trees to a SQL expression.